-During process monitoring, an MES measures what is happening during the production cycle and catches anomalies in real time.
+During process monitoring, an Manufacturing Execution System measures what is happening during the production cycle and catches anomalies in real time.
 This could include checking that screws are screwed to the correct depth, plastics molds are heated to the needed temperature, or clamps are placed with the right amount of pressure or at a desired distance from one another.
 The applications are virtually limitless, and the benefits plentiful.

 Process Monitoring in Action

 Imagine that a packaging company is in the process of completing a last-minute rerun of a 50,000 piece job that is due to be delivered within 18 hours.
 Per the production monitoring, the job is on track to be completed in 13.5 hours and set for final assembly by the next shift.
 After the production staff clocks out for the night and the unmanned production continues, the quality monitoring alerts the production supervisor that the system has begun rejecting 15% of the completed parts and the job is now estimated to be completed in 21 hours.
 The supervisor checks the system and sees that the process monitoring has alerted that the adhesives temperatures have exceeded the predetermined threshold, resulting in the increase of rejected parts.